-All applications, unless otherwise stated, must be filed on or before April 1st.
+All applications, unless otherwise stated, must be filed with the Assessing Office on or before April 1st.

 Click on the following link for all up-to-date Property Tax Applications, Rules and Publications.

 This application must be filed with the Municipal Assessor within 185 days of commitment.
 If you have questions about Property Tax Abatements & Appeals check out Bulletin #10 on the Maine Revenue website.

 Abatement Appeal Application